Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

   - Cybervator: Minia, Jax, Airiona, Xenos, Ace, Harmony
   - Chief: Kyshumu, Alex

-- This is Xenos' last season before he anounces his retirement
+- This is Xenos' last season before he announces his retirement

 	- Xenos gives a retirement speech before declaring himself the leader of the Cyvolters (maybe save this for next season)

-		Xenos: I want the future to be a world were there are no distincions between citzen and cybervator one in which everyone is a cybervator in their on right.
+		Xenos: I want the future to be a world were there are no distinctions between citizen and cybervator one in which everyone is a cybervator in their on right.

 		Xenos: Up to this point Cyvolters has not had a leader.
 Because of this they have done some things I am not proud. many if which goes against the vision/values of the Cyvolter.
 Without a leader the Cyvolters will become nothing more than an organization resembling a chicken without a head.